Elvis Brew in George has the closest viewing deck for large aircraft in SA

 In terms of performance spaces, the Mother City has it all, from speakeasy-style jazz clubs and grungy dive bars with dilapidated stages to swish lounges and large-scale concert halls.
 And, truth be told, you don’t even need to venture outside of the CBD to catch a solid session of righteous tunes.
 So, without further ado, here’s our overview of Cape Town city centre’s live music venues.

-Live music at Cape Town’s favourite rock haunt is the cure for any bad-day-blues.
+Live music at this Cape Town rock haunt is the cure for any bad-day-blues.
 A pearl of a jam awaits, with top tunes, legendary pizzas, and a vibey venue – the perfect formula for a good time.
-On Thursdays, you can take advantage of the Rockin’ Thursday special which includes a burger, Budweiser beer and live acoustic performance, all for just R99.
-Acts like Aiden Martin, Brother Brother and Ron Stevens are some of the regular acts whose sweet serenades pair perfectly with Sgt Pepper’s top-notch nosh and retro decor.
-On most nights, when the sun goes down and the balcony lights twinkle on, Sgt Pepper’s manager/ resident DJ takes over and the dance floor officially opens.
+On Thursdays, you can take advantage of their two-for-one burger special and catch a live acoustic performance while you’re there.
+On most nights, when the sun goes down and the balcony lights twinkle on, Sgt Pepper’s resident DJ takes over and the dance floor officially opens.
+Read more about Sgt Pepper on Long Street.

 194 Long Street | Cape Town | +27(0)21 424 5608 | email@example.com